-CSEC victims are vulnerable due to gaps in the laws.
-Sex trafficking and CSEC laws do not prohibit a defense based on consent of the minor.
-Prostitution offenses are not limited in application to adults, leaving prostituted minors vulnerable to arrest and detention for prostitution.
-Minors in prostitution are not identified as victims of sex trafficking.
-A child victim of prostitution or pornography is considered by law an abused child and a child in need of services and, if identified properly, will receive a protective response through child welfare.
+Victims of domestic minor sex trafficking and CSEC crimes are vulnerable due to gaps in the laws.
+Consent of the minor is a prohibited defense for some, but not all, sex trafficking offenses, and this defense is not prohibited in prosecutions under CSEC laws.
+Prostituted minors are not identified as victims of sex trafficking and may be prosecuted under the age-neutral prostitution statute.
+A child victim of prostitution or pornography is considered by law an abused child and a child in need of services allowing a response through child welfare.
 Also, the definition of custodian is not limited to those with legal custody of the child and includes "a person with whom the child resides," making the term broad enough to potentially include a trafficker and therefore allow for child welfare intervention.
 However, a victim of CSEC could be treated as a delinquent for committing a delinquent act or running away from home and receive possible detention.
-If identified as a victim and suffering bodily injury, CSEC victims would likely be eligible for state crime victims' compensation, although several criteria may limit their eligibility, including a bar to recovery if the victim participated or assisted in a criminal act, and possible bar for refusal to cooperate with law enforcement.
-Also, the crime must be reported within 180 days, unless good cause is shown, which would extend the reporting time to up to two years later.
+CSEC victims are eligible for state crime victims' compensation, although eligibility criteria may present barriers, including a bar to recovery if the victim participated or assisted in a criminal act, and possible bar for refusal to cooperate with law enforcement.
+Although exceptions exist for victims of a child sex crime, defined to include non-commercial sex offenses, CSEC and trafficking offenses must be reported within 72 hours and an application for compensation must be submitted within 180 days, unless good cause is shown, which would extend the application period to up to two years later.
 Victim-friendly criminal justice procedures are available to sex trafficking victims, which prevent the release of identifying information and provide separate waiting rooms during trial.
 Child victims of trafficking under 14 may testify via closed-circuit television.
-However, the "rape shield" law is limited to victims of child pornography, leaving other CSEC victim-witnesses unprotected from traumatizing cross-examination at trials of their traffickers.
+However, the "rape shield" law is limited to victims of child pornography and non-commercial sex offenses, leaving other CSEC victim-witnesses unprotected from traumatizing cross-examination at trials of their traffickers.
 Any person, at any time, can petition to have a minor's criminal record expunged.
 Criminal restitution is mandatory for victims of sex trafficking and restitution may be awarded to other victims.
 Civil remedies are also provided for sex trafficking victims.
-No statute of limitation applies to prosecutions of sex trafficking when a parent or guardian is the trafficker, but there is a five year statute of limitations on prosecutions of other CSEC felonies and a two year statute of limitations for misdemeanors.
+No statute of limitation applies to prosecutions of sexual trafficking of a minor, but a five year statute of limitations applies to all other prosecutions under the trafficking law, including promotion of human trafficking of a minor, and to all other CSEC felonies.
 For civil claims based on damages from being trafficked, a two year statute of limitations begins to run after the offender's conviction on criminal charges.

-Training on human and sex trafficking is mandated.
+Training on human trafficking and sex trafficking is mandated by law.
 Single party consent to audiotaping is permitted, and wiretapping is allowed in investigations for sex trafficking, but not for child pornography or prostitution-related offenses.
-No laws expressly authorize the use of a decoy or the Internet in sex trafficking investigations, but these investigative tools could be used relying on the child solicitation statute, applicable to in-person and online solicitations when a person over 18 solicits a child under 14 or a person over 21 solicits a person under 16 to engage in sexual activity, which could include trafficking.
+No laws expressly authorize the use of a decoy or the Internet in sex trafficking investigations, but these investigative tools could be used relying on the child solicitation statute, applicable to inperson and online solicitations when a person over 18 solicits a child under 14 or a person over 21 solicits a person under 16 to engage in sexual activity, which could include trafficking.
 Similarly, the statute on inappropriate communication with a child could permit a decoy when a person over 21 communicates with a minor under 14 concerning sexual activity.
 Indiana has established a statewide reporting and response system for missing children and requires the reporting of missing and located children.